Muhammed Saadulah: Lawyer

 In a decade, all ambition has been fulfilled, and Saadulla was recognized as the most conspicuous pleader in Assam.
 He had the gratification of being able to refuse two offers of important employment under the Government.
 He became restless and found himself disposed to a change.
 He consulted his younger brother, Syed Muhibulla, a Professor of Arabic and Persian at Cotton College, Guwahati and asked for the blessings of his 80-year-old father, and prepared to leave for Calcutta.

-In 1972, in his mid-thirties, Saadulla, enrolled himself as an Advocate at the Calcutta High Court.
+In 1922, in his mid-thirties, Saadulla enrolled himself as an Advocate at the Calcutta High Court.
 He rented a house in Turner Street in the neighborhood of A.K.
 Fazlul Huq, Nawab Ataur Rahman, Barrister Khuda Bux and Nawabzada A.F.M.
 Abdul Ali.
 Before long, briefs from Assam for appeal before the High Court began to arrive and once more Saadulla was engrossed in preparing plaints.
-Success came slowly, but no sooner he was settled in the new establishment his wife and three sons joined him and spent as much time in their company as possible.
+Success came slowly, but no sooner he was settled in the new establishment his wife and three sons joined him and he spent as much time in their company as possible.

 Assam became a Governor's province, under the GOI Act 1833 with an enlarged Legislative Council; and accordingly Elections were held in November 1880.
 Saadulla decided to concentrate on practice at the Calcutta High Court, and therefore did not enter Assam politics.
 He came to Guwahati with his family to be at the bed-side of his dying father, Syed Tayyabulla, who died on 22 November 1922.
 A year later he returned to Assam once more to stand for elections to the Reformed Legislative Council, and was returned with a comfortable majority.